 Whether you are just beginning your career as a professional, are looking to advance within your current position, or are seeking to make a transition, we are committed to providing you with the guidance and resources you need to pursue a career path that will be meaningful to you and fulfill your professional goals.

 Through one-on-one counseling, our staff can help you focus your career interests, identify your strengths, and develop a job search strategy.
 In addition to connecting you with practicing attorneys and other professionals, we can provide guidance on how to effectively build relationships with them.
 We can teach you to draft effective and professional resumes, cover letters, and other application materials, and coach you in advance of interviews, networking, and other professional opportunities, so that you are confident and prepared when it matters most.

 Regardless of the stage of your career, we look forward to working with you to help you meet your individual professional development goals.

-Your First Year: Build a Foundation & Explore Your Interests
+Early in Law School: Build a Foundation & Explore Your Interests

-In your first year, you will work with the Office of Career & Professional Development to identify your professional goals, create a strategic plan to pursue them, and take actionable steps to explore and refine your interests.
+You will work with the Office of Career & Professional Development to identify your professional goals, create a strategic plan to pursue them, and take actionable steps to explore and refine your interests.
 This will include opportunities to:

 - Create an effective legal resume